-With Localazy, you can set up the Virtual Translator to translate your apps or use machine translations.
+With Localazy, you can order translations from our Continuous Localization Team to translate your apps or use machine translations.
 On top of that we don’t limit the number of projects or languages!

 Transifex is a cloud-based localization platform trusted by some of the world’s tech leaders such as Atlassian, Trello, or Disqus, to name a few.
 Transifex offers a variety of integrations not only for developers but for designers, support platforms, and e-commerce solutions as well.
 With Transifex, you can also manage localization workflows, order professional translations and view comprehensive reports to measure your efforts.